 Walmart has long been known as a low-price leader.
-In response to fierce pricing competition from smaller rivals like Aldi and Kroger, the retailer is slashing prices even lower.
+In response to fierce pricing competition from smaller rivals like Aldi and Kroger, the retailer is slashing prices even lower, and coming up with new ways to keep their customers happy.

 Whether you’re shopping at Walmart for groceries, back-to-school staples or gear for your next backyard barbecue, these items are always cheaper at Walmart.
 Learn the tricks to get the most bang for your buck inside.